 The palliative care team will work with the patient and their caregivers to identify his or her needs, goals and fears.
-Palliative medicine utilizes a multidisciplinary approach to patient care, relying on input from physicians, pharmacists, nurses, chaplains, social workers, psychologists, and other allied health professionals in formulating a plan of care to relieve suffering in all areas of a patient's life.
+Palliative medicine utilises a multidisciplinary approach to patient care, relying on input from physicians, pharmacists, nurses, chaplains, social workers, psychologists, and other allied health professionals in formulating a plan of care to relieve suffering in all areas of a patient's life.
 This multidisciplinary approach allows the palliative care team to address physical, emotional, spiritual, and social concerns that arise with advanced illness or incurable diseases.
-Some cancer centers or clinics have designated palliative care teams; other centers may have access to trained individuals upon request.
+Some cancer centres or clinics have designated palliative care teams; other centres may have access to trained individuals upon request.
 A palliative care team may include one or more of the following:

 - Physician(s)

-- Nurse practitioners (NP) or physician assistants (PA)
+- Nurse practitioners (NP)

-- Oncology nurse specialist
+- Haematology/Oncology nurse specialist

-- Social worker
+- · Social worker

-- Pain service
+- · Pain service

-- · Chaplain service or other spiritual support services
+- · Pastoral care or other spiritual support services

 - Nutritionist

 - · Physical therapist

-- · Financial counselor
+- · Financial counsellor